Constellation: Origin of the southern constellations

 The southern sky, below about −65° declination, was only partially catalogued by ancient Babylonians, Egyptians, Greeks, Chinese, and Persian astronomers of the north.
 The knowledge that northern and southern star patterns differed goes back to Classical writers, who describe, for example, the African circumnavigation expedition commissioned by Egyptian Pharaoh Necho II in c.
 600 BC and those of Hanno the Navigator in c.
 500 BC.

 The history of southern constellations is not straightforward.
 Different groupings and different names were proposed by various observers, some reflecting national traditions or designed to promote various sponsors.
 Southern constellations were important from the 14th to 16th centuries, when sailors used the stars for celestial navigation.
 Italian explorers who recorded new southern constellations include Andrea Corsali, Antonio Pigafetta, and Amerigo Vespucci.

-Many of the 88 IAU-recognized constellations in this region first appeared on celestial globes developed in the late 16th century by Petrus Plancius, based mainly on observations of the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
+Many of the 88 IAU-recognized constellations in this region first appeared on celestial globes introduced in the late 16th century by Petrus Plancius, based mainly on observations of the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
 These became widely known through Johann Bayer's star atlas Uranometria of 1603.
-Fourteen more were created in 1763 by the French astronomer Nicolas Louis de Lacaille, who also split the ancient constellation Argo Navis into three; these new figures appeared in his star catalogue, published in 1756.
+Fourteen more were created in 1752 by the French astronomer Nicolas Louis de Lacaille, who also split the ancient constellation Argo Navis into three; these new figures appeared in his star catalogue, published in 1756.